dudisgit/RoboNeoController/README.md

 This software is bespoke to unicorn hats and a 32x16 image size

 ## Setup
+This setup does not cover installing the unicorn hat library, please install the one for python3!

 To install run the following in terminal within the repo directory
 ```sh